ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ### Announcing votes

-Announcements of votes are sent over email, but can also be provided over other channels.
+Announcements of votes are always sent over email, but can additionally be announced over other channels.
 These announcements will be sent by the IAB chair or the executive director.

 Announcements should be as specific as possible about the question on which the vote will be taken, and background material should be provided or already be available to the IAB.
+For example, a vote on approving text should be clear about what specific version of text is being approved, instead of being ambiguous.

 Announcements can optionally indicate that ballots will be secret.